LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 The CMP includes the following tests:

-The comprehensive metabolic panel (CMP) is used as a broad screening tool to evaluate organ function and check for conditions such as diabetes, liver disease, and kidney disease.
-The CMP may also be ordered to monitor known conditions, such as hypertension, and to monitor people taking specific medications for any kidney- or liver-related side effects.
-If a health practitioner is interested in following two or more individual CMP components, he or she may order the entire CMP because it offers more information.
+The comprehensive metabolic panel (CMP) is used as a broad screening tool to evaluate the health of your organs and to screen for conditions such as diabetes, liver disease, and kidney disease.
+The CMP may also be ordered to monitor known conditions, such as high blood pressure (hypertension), and to monitor treatment with specific medications that may affect kidney or liver function.
+If your healthcare practitioner is interested in monitoring two or more individual CMP components, your practitioner may order the entire CMP because it offers more information.

 Results of the tests that are part of the CMP are typically evaluated together to look for patterns of results.
 A single abnormal test result may mean something different than if several test results are abnormal.
 For example, a high result on just one of the liver enzyme tests has different implications than high results on several liver enzyme tests.